 Linda Percy knows New England Baptist Hospital very well.
-As a member of the Mission Hill Community, and after having two knee replacements, an ankle fusion, spinal surgery, and now a patient in the spine center, she jokingly refers to herself as “Baptist frequent flyer”.
+As a member of the Mission Hill Community; and after having had two knee replacements, an ankle fusion, and a spinal surgery; and now since becoming a patient in the Spine Center, she jokingly refers to herself as a “Baptist frequent flyer”.

 Percy’s advice for those thinking of joining the PFAC: “You get a lot out of it, and it’s a great learning experience.
 You are also, I really believe, making a difference and finding ways of making each patient’s hospital stay a better experience.”